How to write emails to clients that manage expectations & make them adore you

 I have a little secret that helps me keep my clients happy & keep my projects on track all at the same time.

-It's client email scripts.
+It's client email templates.

 I have all my standard responses to the typical things that happen written up & saved in my canned responses in Gmail.
 So whenever something happens, I don't have to faff about trying to figure out what to say.
 I just go to the template & edit it to suit the current situation - which takes soooo much stress out of the situation.